droyad/Fody-Wiki/Home.md

 ## Introduction

 Manipulating the IL of an assembly as part of a build requires a significant amount of plumbing code.
 This plumbing code involves knowledge of both the MSBuild and Visual Studio APIs.
-Fody attempts to elimination that plumbing code through an extensible add-in model.
+Fody attempts to eliminate that plumbing code through an extensible add-in model.

 ## Why?